elixir-europe/biohackathon-europe-2024/registration.md

 hero_darken: true
 ---

+**Registration will open on Monday 24 June at 12:00 CEST.**

-Registration for BioHackathon Europe 2024 will open in June for face-to-face (F2F) and virtual attendance.
+Registration for BioHackathon Europe 2024 will open on 24 June for face-to-face (F2F) and virtual attendance.
 Please note that while registration is free, F2F attendees will need to cover their own travel, food and accommodation costs.
 See the [Venue page](/venue/) for food and accommodation prices.

 BioHackathon Europe has limited space for face-to-face participation.
 The registration is based on a first-come, first-served basis.